-Typical applications include constructions aviation, oil refinery, facilities management, infrastructure maintenance and the entertainment industries, including film, TV and sports.

-As Wat says, at the start of the Covid-19 outbreak in January this year, most of the markets in Asia, except Taiwan, Hong Kong and Korea ground to a halt.
+Typical applications include constructions aviation, oil refinery, facilities management, infrastructure maintenance and the entertainment industries, including film, TV markets in Asia, except Taiwan, Hong Kong and Korea ground to a halt.
 After the lockdowns were lifted, the rental business began to recover but not to previous levels, with work sites seeing increasing restrictions.
 "Most countries resumed work after the lockdown, however most countries are now being hit by a second wave, thus markets are slowing down once again owing to the restrictions in place.
 Safe distancing on job sites is now part of the 'new normal'."